 Building flavour before the slow cooker

-This is the step that really makes the difference.
-A slow cooker won’t create flavour on its own, so what you do in the pan first matters.
+A slow cooker will not create flavour on its own so what you do in the pan first matters.
+Cook the mushrooms until they release their moisture and turn golden.
+Do not rush this part.

 Cook the mushrooms until they release their moisture and start to turn golden.
 Don’t rush this part, it’s where the flavour comes from.
 Then add the onion and garlic and let them soften for a few minutes.
 This builds a good base for the risotto.